Tuning the JVM for Performance Optimization

 java -Xmx2g -Xms2g TOROIntegrate

-differently as this prevents JVM from spending time incrementing the allocated heap.
+values differently as this prevents the JVM from spending time to increment the allocated heap.

-When increasing the JVM memory is no longer a valid resolution for your application, you can start tuning your garbage collector to improve the pause time or frequency of stop-the-world events.
+When increasing the allocated JVM memory is no longer a valid resolution for improving the performance of your application, you can start tuning your garbage collector to improve the pause time or frequency of stop-the-world events.
 In general, to do this you must:

-There are 2 types of collectors, a throughput oriented collector and a low pause collector.
+There are two types of collectors: (1) a throughput-oriented collector and (2) a low pause collector.
 Throughput is defined by the application total time that is not spent in the garbage collector.
 Pause-time is defined by how long the stop-the-world event takes during garbage collection.

 Throughput Oriented Collectors

 XX:+UseParallelGC.
-This argument however only uses parallel garbage collection on minor collections, in major collection you will need to explicitly enable it with
+This argument, however, only uses parallel garbage collection on minor collections; in major collections you will need to explicitly enable it with

 Low Pause Collectors (Response Time Oriented Collector)